PhiCtl/Panda-final-project/index.md

   <p style="font-style: italic;">Side notes : we performed our analysis with binary gender (male or female) only for the sake of simplicity.</p>

-And now, let's jump in!
+And now, let's jump in !

 <h2> Our storyteller </h2>
 <h3> Quotebank processed dataset </h3>